clebert/cybernaut/README.md

 Let's say we want to write a test which checks the text of a headline element.

 A test written with, for example, selenium-webdriver consists of three test steps.
-Each of these test steps can go wrong and end the whole test:
+Each of these test steps can go wrong:

 ```js
 // Fails if the headline element does not yet exist.